"Promoting Healthy Minds..."

 Treasurer

 At the heart of our nation’s public schools, are the teachers – the front liners.
 They know firsthand the daily routine of how we all play an important role in the future of our nation.
 Joe is one of too few of teachers who can be alternatively defined as “do and teach”.
-Joe’s 40 years (1974-present) and counting is simple testament.
+Joe’s 40+ years is simple testament.
+(Education: Grand Canyon University, M.Ed.
+Curriculum and Instruction (2000), Mississippi State University (1971) - B.S. in Psychology, Social Studies, Sociology (1971)).

 Richard A. Redmon